-However, you will find that this is the kind of dog who, while watching over you and guarding you, will be friendly and caring around other people.
-Especially with children.
-They are generally dogs that get along very well with you and the rest of the family: as a family dog, they want to feel that they are included and that they are an important part of all the pleasures you have in the family.
+However, you will find that this dog will be friendly and caring around other people while watching over you and guarding you, especially with children.
+They are generally dogs that get along very well with you and the rest of the family: as a family dog, they want to feel that they are included and an essential part of all the pleasures you have in the family.

-If they seem to be behaving excessively, they may feel left out of the events you all do together.
-Try to keep this in mind: this is a dog breed that loves to guard but needs to feel genuinely included to live its best life.
+If they seem to behave excessively, they may feel left out of the events you all do together.
+Try to keep this in mind: this dog breed loves to guard but needs to feel genuinely included to live his best life.